-Well deserving of the title “The Queen of Herbs,” holy basil or tulsi is quite the multi-tasker in the health department.
-You’ll reap the most benefits if you’re patient with it – noticing that you fall sick less often and tire less easily.
-But there’s no denying that you may also feel instantly energized after a single cup of holy basil tea.
+Well deserving of the title “The Queen of Herbs,” holy basil or tulsi is quite the multitasker in the health department.
+You’ll reap the most benefits if you’re patient with it, but even a single cup could perk up your energy levels.

 The mojo is in the leaves, more specifically the oil of the leaves.

-Eugenol, a phenolic compound, gains the most traction when speaking of holy basil’s health benefits.
-The rule of thumb for medicinal herbs though is whole is always better than isolated active ingredients, so think of it as a team of compounds working together.
+Eugenol, a phenolic compound, deserves the most accolades.
+But the rule of thumb for herbs, or any natural food, though is that whole is always better than isolated active ingredients; so think of it as a team of compounds working together.

 Why It’s So Great